43

 • 1

 Seems a bit pointless, another level of indirection 'yeah, we could show you our content, but actually, click on another link to somewhere else that has our content, because we want someone else to do it'.
 Also pushes the cost of maintaining that info elsewhere, which is nice for SO.
 Surely, it's either worth showing the content or it isn't?
-Oct 6, 2015 at 10:10
+Commented Oct 6, 2015 at 10:10

 • @nicodemus13 tell that to the folks who get their questions voted down and closed, and when they ask why am I punished for doing like in <broken-windows like this and that>, discover that they missed a not too visible lock notice and few subtle (for a newcomer) UX hints in what they thought was a normal, regular question